davidwatkins73/notes/articles/intro.md

 Waltz is being actively developed.
 Focus areas for the coming months are around enhanced support for Surveys, data lineage, future state and cataloging opensource license and security vulnerabilities.

-A key challenge we face is evolving Waltz to better support the move away from traditional application architectures to more modern architectures such as micro-services and lambdas.
+A key challenge we face is evolving Waltz to better support the transition from traditional application architectures to more modern architectures such as micro-services and lambdas.
 As applications are broken apart we need to consider how we can maintain a clear picture at the enterprise level and ensure that adequate governance, policies and procedures are in place.